 “We divide our brokers into specialists and non-specialists.
-The specialists are the household names like Aon and Marsh.
-Then there are specialised brokers in this area like National Credit Insurance Brokers (NCI) who do nothing else,” he said.
+With the specialists they are the household names like Aon and Marsh, then there are specialised brokers in this area like National Credit Insurance Brokers (NCI) who do nothing else,” he said.

 Wulff added there are also a large number of suburban brokers, who are less familiar with the product and are serviced very differently by QBE by being offered a higher degree of help.